walmartlabs/concord-website/docs/getting-started/configuration.md

 As a Concord administrator, you can set default variable values that are automatically set in all process executions.

-This allows you to set global parameters such as the connection details for an SMTP server used by the [SMTP task](../plugins/smtp.html) in one central location separate from the individual projects.
+This, for example, allows you to set global parameters such as the connection details for an SMTP server used by the [SMTP task](../plugins/smtp.html) in one central location separate from the individual projects.

 The values are configured in a YAML file.
 The path to the file and the name are configured in [the server's configuration file](#server-cfg-file).
 The